-As a child, I entertained myself with the idea that I was an African Princess where I wrote a movie script in hopes of turning it into a Disney film; I taught myself Swahili in six grade, and I made every art piece in school an image of myself.
-I remember hearing about my aunts frequent trips to Africa as a luxury of her job, while my other aunt, who had married and had children with an African man, had left my cousin about the same age as I, to take on a career in the Embassy of Africa for the next 10 years of her life.
+As a child, I entertained myself with the idea that I was an African Princess, where I wrote a movie script in hopes of turning it into a Disney film.
+I taught myself Swahili in six grade, and I made every art piece in school an image of myself.
+I remember hearing about my aunts frequent trips to Africa as a luxury of her job.
+My other aunt, who had married and had children with an African man, left my cousin, about the same age as I, to take on a career in the Embassy of Africa for the next 10 years of her life.

 I’ve been commonly asked if I’m of Somalian, Ethiopian or Eritrean decent, and sadly to say, I can never answer ones question, but now, it has been my dying wish to truly become more in-touch with my background in Africa and the beauty of it.

 Recently, I received an invite for the Olori Gallery referred to as Gold Sunday.
 An African inspired day of shopping and supporting Black owned businesses in the African community, where vendors and brands would allow shoppers to get more in touch with their African roots.
 Without hesitation, I RSVPED.
 I decided that if I want to learn and know more about myself and embrace what I’ve rejected for so long, that this would be a humbling start.